darklife/darkriscv/README.md

 working with a two phase clock, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
-The pipeline is overlapped without interlocks, in a way the *darkriscv* can reach the performance of one clock per instruction most of time, except by after a taken branch, where one clock is lost in the pipeline flush.
+The pipeline is overlapped without interlocks, in a way that the *darkriscv* can reach the performance of one clock per instruction most of time, except by a taken branch, where one clock is lost in the pipeline flush.
 As addition, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.

-After lots of exciting sleepless nights of work and the help of lots of colleagues, the *darkriscv* reached a very good quality result, in a way that the code compiled by the standard riscv-elf-gcc is working fine! :)
+After lots of exciting sleepless nights of work and the help of lots of colleagues, the *darkriscv* reached a very good quality result, in a way that the code compiled by the standard riscv-elf-gcc is working fine.

-Nowadays, a three stage pipeline working with a single clock phase is available as option, where the instruction is fetch in the first clock, decoded in the second clock and executed in the third clock, except in the case of load instrucion, which requires one extra clock, and the taken branch, which requires two extra clocks in order to flush the pipeline.
+Nowadays, a three stage pipeline working with a single clock phase is also available as result of a better distribution between the decode and execute stages.
+In this case the instruction is fetch in the first clock, decoded in the second clock and executed in the third clock.
+As long the load instruction cannot load the data in a single clock, the external logic inserts one extra clock in this case.
+Also, there are two extra clocks in order to flushe de pipeline in the case of taken branches.
+According to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.85  in the case of the 2-stage pipeline version.
 With the 3-stage pipeline and some other expensive optimizations, the *darkriscv* can reach 100MHz in a low-cost Spartan-6.
+The 2-stage pipeline is also supported with smaller clocks (typically 50MHz).

 Although the code is small and crude when compared with other RISC-V implementations, the *darkriscv* has lots of impressive features: